Find a Web Designer near you

 A project rate is often determined by the estimated number of hours it takes to complete the task.
 This brings us to our next section.

+Understanding web design pricing structures helps you budget effectively and choose the right payment model for your project.
 For some designers, the project rate is simply a multiplication of their hourly charge and the estimated time it will take.
-This can range from a starting point of around £30 per hour for those just setting up shop to over £150 for seasoned pros.
+This can range from a starting point of around £35 per hour for those just setting up shop to over £150 for seasoned pros.

 Think of daily rates as the bulk-buy option.
 Sometimes, for longer, more established projects, a daily rate might offer more bang for your buck.
 This can especially be the case for web designs that require the same level of work spread over an elongated period.